A Passage To India by E.M. Forster

 Background

 Decades of underrepresentation and unfair treatment culminated in the 1919 Jallianwala Bagh massacre, where British troops shot thousands of men, women, and children at an unarmed gathering.
-This tragedy, coupled with persistent protests, nationalist sentiment, and lack of international support, weakened British control and eventually led to India’s independence.
+This tragedy, coupled with protests, nationalist sentiment, and lack of international support, weakened British control and eventually led to India’s independence.

 In 1947, after almost a century under British rule, India and Pakistan were created as independent states.